KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Orientation Chair Kojo Idressa and Conference Chair and DEFNA President Peter Grandstaff kicked off the conference.

-### Keynote - Power to the People who Teach the People by Sheena O'Connell
+### Keynote - Power to the People who Teach the People

-Sheena has been an educator since childhood and began working for an education non-profit called Umuzi in 2018.
+Sheena O'Connell has been an educator since childhood and began working for an education non-profit called Umuzi in 2018.
 She is interested in [metacognition](https://en.wikipedia.org/wiki/Metacognition), how people learn.

 She began her talk by describing the education status quo: common learning anti-patterns, what a normal classroom looks like, and normal success distribution.